-What if your website account has been suspended and your website is offline displaying a message that says “Please contact your hosting provider for details.”
-Panic sets in, what does this mean?
+What if your website account has been suspended and your website is offline, displaying a message that says, “This account has been suspended.
+Please contact your hosting provider for details.”
+Panic sets in - what does this mean?
 Why is this happening?
 How do I get the website back online?
 These questions and more begin to race through your mind.

 While this may seem like a punishment for being compromised, it is actually done to protect the website owner, as well as the hosting server.
 Having your website account suspended and taking it offline will prevent the site’s visitors from being victimized.
 In Q3 2017, SiteLock found that nearly 15% of malware detected was classified as a visitor attack, a type of attack designed to cause harm to a website’s visitor.
 Malware categorized as a visitor attack includes malicious redirects, SEO spam, and phishing.
 This type of malware is designed to harm unsuspecting visitors to the infected site.

-Having your website account suspended also ensures that no further damage is done while the infection is addressed.
+Having your website account suspended also ensures no further damage is done while the infection is addressed.
 In Q3 2017, the average infected website contained 283 malicious files.
 While the website is suspended, attackers cannot continue to upload malicious files.

 A suspended website can be incredibly frustrating and may harm the website's reputation or business income.
 Finding out your website is inaccessible to your visitors can be a bitter pill to swallow, even if it’s for your own protection.
 Hosts understand that it’s important to get the website back online as quickly as possible, which is why they partner with security providers like SiteLock.